Mournweiss/rustdesk-server/README.md

     ```

 4. **Access:**
-    - Clients can now connect to your server using the public IP/domain and the exposed ports.
+    - Clients can now connect to your server using the public IP/domain and the exposed ports with public key in `data/id_ed25519.pub`.

 ## Directory Structure